Blog

 Learn more about why purchasing an email list is a bad idea.

-You can improve your deliverability with a dedicated IP: available on demand for large volume accounts.
+You can improve your deliverability with a dedicated IP: available on demand for large volume accounts with an Enterprise plan.
 Reach out to our sales team to determine if a dedicated IP is the right fit for your business.

 Not sure if a dedicated IP is right for your business?
-Premium and Enterprise users receive premium IP pool management.
+Standard, Professional, and Enterprise users receive premium IP pool management.
 You’ll share IPs with other high-reputation senders and benefit from well-performing IPs with no need to warm up.
-Check out our other Premium features.
+Check out our other upgrade features.

 4. Email content